DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

 * an unrelated degree but relevant professional experience
 * studied for a languages degree, but need to develop a second language to an acceptable level for teaching in schools

-## How to do a SKE course
+## How to do an SKE course

 When you apply for teacher training in England, talk to your training provider if you think you need to improve your subject knowledge.
-They’ll help you decide if you need to complete a SKE course, and may make it a condition of their offer to train with them.
+They’ll help you decide if you need to complete an SKE course, and may make it a condition of their offer to train with them.

 You’ll choose your SKE course provider, but your teacher training provider can help you decide on the right one for you.